abbott/transcribe-ui/README.md

 ### Customization and Troubleshooting
 - Update variables in the .env file
-- Change the password for `transcriptionstream` in the `ts-gpu` Dockerfile.
+- Change the password for `transcribe-ui` in the `ts-gpu` Dockerfile.
 - Update the Ollama api endpoint IP in .env if you want to use a different endpoint
 - Update the secret in .env for ts-web
 - Use .env to choose which models are included in the initial build.